shakti230/Project2018/README.md

 *Figure 16*

 #### Analysis 9 - Plot a matrix to display the correlation between the attributes
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39326103-e5b8864e-498b-11e8-9136-fddd929b8f85.png)

 *Figure 17*

 #### Analysis 10 - Display scatter plot matrix to investigate the relationship and dependency
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39326204-2658892e-498c-11e8-8548-ddc3eded8d62.png)

 *Figure 18*

 #### Analysis 11 -  Display data in histograms to show petal and sepal width and length
+See project repository for python code used to run this output.
 ![image](https://user-images.githubusercontent.com/36244887/39326352-9c1f5dc2-498c-11e8-9230-20c28afe2b6d.png)

 *Figure 19*

 ## 5. Calculations
-Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
-A Python script will quickly do this for you.
+*Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
+A Python script will quickly do this for you.*

 ![image](https://user-images.githubusercontent.com/36244887/39326435-d817a3de-498c-11e8-9666-dcab21b8576b.png)